Post Overview: List of the Best Things to Do in SoHo

 With so much to explore (and a chance to sample ice cream) it’s no wonder this is one of the best things to do in SoHo.

 During the holidays the Museum of Ice Cream transforms into Pinkmas, where everything is pink.
 Pink Christmas trees, decorations and backdrops all make for some epic selfies.
-This year, Pinkmas is open November 17th- January 9th.
+The 2023 dates for Pinkmas have yet to be released.
+We will update this post as soon as they do.

 Address: 558 Broadway, New York, NY 10012